SimonLammer/anki-persistence/README.md

 <div id="back"></dv>

 <script>
 var number = 0.4;                 // Default to 0.4.
-if (Persistence.isAvailable()) { // Check whether Persistence works on the client. number = Persistence.load();   // Load the previously stored number Persistence.store(null);       // Clear the storage, so a new random number will be created on the next card.
+if (Persistence.isAvailable()) {  // Check whether Persistence works on the client. number = Persistence.getItem(); // Retrieve the previously stored number and override the default.
+  Persistence.clear();            // Clear the storage, so a new random number will be created on the next card.
 }
 window.back.appendChild(document.createTextNode(number)); // Print the number.
 </script>